 Measuring Synthetic Eval Data Quality (SynAE)¶

-SynAE is a quality-measurement layer for synthetic eval datasets used to test multi-turn tool-calling agents.
-It compares a synthetic set against a real production-trace reference along three pillars — validity, fidelity, diversity — for each of four trace components, producing a per-axis diagnostic instead of an opaque pass/fail (arxiv.org/abs/2605.22564).
+SynAE is a quality-measurement layer for synthetic eval datasets that test multi-turn tool-calling agents.
+It scores a synthetic set against a real production-trace reference along three pillars — validity, fidelity, and diversity — across four trace components.
+The result is a per-axis diagnostic, not a single pass or fail (arxiv.org/abs/2605.22564).

-If any precondition fails, a golden query pair or incident-derived regression suite gives a stable signal at lower overhead.
+If any fails, a golden query pair or incident-derived regression suite gives a stable signal more cheaply.

 Three orthogonal axes apply to each of four trace components — task instructions and intermediate responses, tool calls, final outputs, downstream eval outcomes (arxiv.org/abs/2605.22564):